-We are not at the Igazu Falls in Argentina/Brazil, but rather in Morocco, where water gushes from the top of a cliff and crashes 110 meters down.
-The Ouzoud waterfalls allow us to admire a succession of panoramas on the waterfall in the middle of olive trees, and while crossing some monkeys and Berber macaques.
+We are not at the Iguazu Falls in Argentina/Brazil, but rather in Morocco, where water gushes from the top of a cliff and crashes 110 meters down.
+The Ouzoud Falls allow us to admire a succession of panoramas on the waterfall in the middle of olive trees, and while crossing some monkeys and Berber macaques.
 From Marrakech, it takes about 3 or 4 hours to travel through many byways.
-The trip is rather long, but it allows you to see the Moroccan countryside with its ochre soils, olive trees and almond trees.
+The trip is rather long, but it allows you to see the Moroccan countryside with its ochre soils, olive trees, and almond trees.
 For a few dirhams, a guide may take care of the visit when you arrive.

-Near the waterfalls, there are several cafés and restaurants, as well as hotels for accommodation.
+Near the Ouzoud waterfalls, there are several cafés and restaurants, as well as hotels for accommodation.
 In the late afternoon, a minibus departs for Marrakech.

 How to go to the Ouzoud Waterfalls?